telefonicaid/fiware-health/fiware-region-sanity-tests/README.rst

 * Test whether it is possible to deploy an instance and connect to INTERNET (SNAT) without assigning a public IP *(VM -> Internet)*

-The later will try to execute a *PhoneHome request* (executed by Cloud-Init in the VM) to the *HTTP PhoneHome service* running in the configured HOST:PORT (*phonehome_endpoint* configuration).
+The latter will try to execute a *PhoneHome request* (executed by Cloud-Init in the VM) to the *HTTP PhoneHome service* running in the configured HOST:PORT (*phonehome_endpoint* configuration).
 If this value is not set, this test will be skipped.